djboulet/djboulet.github.io/_sources/nomography/romer.rst.txt

 Map Romer
 ^^^^^^^^^^^^^^^^^^^^^

-Strictly speaking, this not a nomogrpah.
-However, this examples uses PyNomo's axis drawing functions to create a custom `map romer <https://en.wikipedia.org/wiki/Romer>`_ to use on printed maps that don't have a standard scale (i.e. 1:25000).
+Strictly speaking, this not a nomograph.
+I used PyNomo's axis drawing functions to create a custom `map romer <https://en.wikipedia.org/wiki/Romer>`_ to use on printed maps that don't have a standard scale (i.e. 1:25000).
 The only constraint is that the map's grid must have the same scale vertically and horizontally.
-Substitue values for actual and printed grids sizes to produce a useful map romer.
+Substitute values for actual and printed grids sizes to produce a useful map romer.

 Nomograph
 """""""""